tc-cole/mcim-salesforce-ai-bridge/README.md

 The API will be available at `http://localhost:8000` with automatic documentation at `http://localhost:8000/docs`.

+## Live Demo

+The project is deployed and can be viewed at: https://salesforce-ai-bridge-f2c240ab74a3.herokuapp.com/docs

 ## Environment Variables

 Copy `.env.example` to `.env` and configure the following variables: